Neural Quantum States for Light Nuclei with Chiral Two- and Three-Body Interactions

 {\it Results:} In our experiments, we employ local N$^2$LO chiral interactions \cite{gezerlisLocalChiralEffective2014}.
 For such interactions, the resolution scale is primarily governed by two parameters.
 The first parameter, $\Lambda$, serves as a cutoff in the spectral function regularization of pion-exchange loop diagrams, which prevents the appearance of unnaturally large short-range contributions.
 The second parameter, $R_0$, is used to smear out the Dirac delta function contact terms $\delta(r_{ij})\to \delta_{R_0}(r_{ij})$ in the nucleon-nucleon potential and modify the long-range interactions with a short-distance regulating function according to $V_{\rm long}(r_{ij})\to V_{\rm long}(r_{ij}) (1-e^{-(r_{ij}/R_0)^4})$ \cite{gezerlisLocalChiralEffective2014}.
 In the N$^2$LO chiral potentials, we choose the $V_{E\tau}$ and $V_{D2}$ short-distance three-body interactions as in Ref.~\cite{lynnQuantumMonteCarlo2017}.

 We begin by training a neural network using the softest N$^2$LO chiral interactions, incorporating both two-body and three-body forces with resolution-scale parameters $(R_0, \Lambda)=(1.2 \text{ fm}, 1 \text{ GeV})$.
 All relevant contributions are included, such as tensor, spin-orbit, charge-independence-breaking (CIB), and charge-symmetry-breaking (CSB) terms without any simplification related to pion-exchange contributions.
-In VMC, using a physically reasonable initial trial wave function, such as one derived from the Hartree-Fock algorithm or optimized for a similar Hamiltonian, can improve the convergence and efficiency.
 We initialize the neural networks by matching their correlation functions to the VMC-optimized two-body correlation functions for the Reid v8 potential \cite{Carlson1991}.
 The training process of the neural network (light blue line) is illustrated in Figure \ref{fig:training}, where we observe a rapid decrease in energy, converging efficiently toward the GFMC energy.
 We find that compared to the standard parameterized VMC approach~\cite{lonardoniAuxiliaryFieldDiffusion2018a}, whose wave function is used as an input to Auxiliary Field Diffusion Monte Carlo calculations, the wave function from the neural network is a better approximation to the ground state.
-Specifically, the unparameterized neural network VMC wave function reaches a ground-state energy ($E = -8.2\pm0.3\ {\rm MeV}$) after the training, compared to the parameterized VMC result $E = -7.887\pm0.007\ {\rm MeV}$, the accumulated estimation over 1,000 iterations.
+Specifically, the unparameterized neural network VMC wave function reaches a ground-state energy ($E = -8.2\pm0.3\ {\rm MeV}$) after the training as indicated by the average value over last 100 iterations, compared to the parameterized VMC result $E = -7.9 \pm 0.1\ {\rm MeV}$.
+A subsequent fine-tuning using a learning-rate scheduler, as detailed in the Supplemental Material \tcb{\cite{supplemental}}, ensures a small learning rate toward the end of training for true convergence.
+This gives a result of $E=-8.30\pm 0.09 \ {\rm MeV}$ averaged over the last 100 fine-tuning iterations.